 On the final day of your river adventure, you will be returned to the Hells Canyon Grand Hotel.
 Weather permitting, you should arrive in time to make connecting flights that depart after 6:00 PM, but we highly recommend you overnight in Lewiston.

 We recommend that you make reservations well in advance in order to guarantee lodging.
 (Pre- and post-trip lodging is not included in the trip cost).

 - Hells Canyon Grand Hotel (208) 799-1000

 Please mention you are with OARS while making reservations.
-The special rate for OARS guests, for a double room, starts at $105, depending upon availability.
+There is a special rate for OARS guests, depending upon availability.
 Hells Canyon Grand Hotel has a lounge, restaurant, and access to an athletic club.
 It also provides a free airport shuttle.
 You can store extra luggage, while on the river, for no additional charge.

 A more economical choice, the Inn America is within walking distance of the Hells Canyon Grand Hotel and offers family suites.
 Please call them for rates (800) 469-4667 or (208) 746-4600